TommyChord/frontend-nanodegree-feedreader/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.

+# Tommys Comment
+There are comments in the code that describes the tests I have implemented, but in short there are 7 tests:

+1. The RSS Feeds - are defined: This test expects that the array is defined and is not empty
+2. The RSS Feeds - have urls defined: This test loops through the allFeeds array and verifies that the url is defined and not empty.
+If one of them is not defined or is empty, the test will fail.
+3. The RSS Feeds - have names defined: This test loops through the allFeeds array and verifies that the name is defined and not empty.
+If one of them is not defined or is empty, the test will fail.
+4. The menu - is hidden by default: This test checks if the body has the "menu-hidden" class before any interaction.
+5. The menu - is toggled by click: Trigger the click event on the "menu-icon-link" first to show the menu, then again to hide the menu.
+6. Initial Entries - are present: This test uses "beforeEach" and done() to wait for the asynchronous function to be completed before the actual test is run.
+The test checks if there are DOM elements with class "entry" in the parent "feed" element.
+7. New Feed Selection - content changes: This test first loads the Udacity blog and stoers the content in a variable.
+Then it loads again with HTML5 Rocks and stores the content in another variable.
+The actual test compares the two variables and the test passes if they are different.